-Main station Heidelberg take bus n°33 exit cable car station "Bergbahn/Schloss", use cable car uphill and exit "Schloss"
+Main station Heidelberg take bus n°33 exit cable car station "Bergbahn/Schloss", use funicular railway to castle and exit "Schloss"

 Use public parking garages: P12 (Parkhaus Kornmarkt/ Bergbahnstation) or P13 (Parkhaus Rathaus) follow signs

-Please note there are no public parking spaces close to the castle.
+Please note there is no public parking close to the castle.